e-clearing-net/OCHP/OCHP-direct.md

 When a status update to a charging process gets available, the operator informs the concerned provider.

- * CMS sends the InformProvider.req PDU.
+ * CMS sends the InformProviderMessage PDU.
  * MDM responds with a InformProvider.conf PDU.

+### Request charging process information for a provider's customer

+When a customer requests updated charging information to their charging process or when the provider deems it necessary to collect updated information on their behalf.
+May be called directly after SelectEvse to collect current meter values for the selected EVSE.

+ * MDM sends the InformProvider.req PDU.
+ * CMS responds with a InformProviderMessage PDU.